 Appearing as if it comes straight out of a storybook, Saint-Cirq-Lapopie is a member of Les Plus Beaux Villages de France (the most beautiful villages in France).
 Home to thirteen historic listed buildings, as well as several impressive French Châteaux, the quaint settlement sits high above the River Lot.
 Also of note is Saint-Cirq-Lapopie’s position along the French section of the Way of Saint James.

 The pink city of France (otherwise known as La Ville Rose in French) is one of the most popular cities in France for tourism and it’s not hard to see why.
-After all, as the capital of the Region of Occitanie, Toulouse has plenty of things to do, and even more attractions to see.
+After all, as the capital of the Region of Occitanie, Toulouse has plenty of things to do, and even more attractions to see, including lots of hidden gems.

 Home to some breathtaking architecture, the city counts several UNESCO world heritage sites among its historic buildings, including the Basilica of St Sernin and the Canal du Midi.
 While in town, be sure to pay a visit to the Capitole building, where you’ll find a breathtaking array of staterooms that are free to visit.